Mirror83/tic_tac_toe_flutter/README.md

 # Tic-Tac-Toe

-This is a Tic-Tac-Toe game made Flutter.
+This is a Tic-Tac-Toe game made using Flutter.

 ## Screenshots